seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 What further you will do.

 **HECTOR**
-We’ll answer it;
+We'll answer it;
 The issue is embracement: Ajax, farewell.

 **AJAX**
-If I might in entreaties find success–
+If I might in entreaties find success--
-As seld I have the chance–I would desire
+As seld I have the chance--I would desire
 My famous cousin to our Grecian tents.

 **DIOMEDES**
-’Tis Agamemnon’s wish, and great Achilles
+'Tis Agamemnon's wish, and great Achilles
-Doth long to see unarm’d the valiant Hector.
+Doth long to see unarm'd the valiant Hector.

 **HECTOR**
 AEneas, call my brother Troilus to me,